 The property is located in the heart of Kenmore's downtown and is surrounded by residential and commercial development as described in Section IV below.
-The City has invested in significant infrastructure projects close to the property including sidewalk, bikeway and roadway improvements on the City's main north-south route (Juanita Drive/68th Ave NE) and within downtown.
+The City has invested in significant infrastructure projects close to the property including sidewalk, bikeway, and roadway improvements on the City's main north-south route (Juanita Drive/68th Ave NE) and within downtown.
 In addition, the City has invested in sidewalk and bus lane improvements on the City's east-west route (Bothell Way NE).

-The property is located approximately one block from a future Bus Rapid Transit Station, and is also accessible to major transportation routes and several major business centers including Seattle, Bellevue and Kirkland.
-The property is located one block from the closest bus stop and four blocks from a regional park and ride facility.
-The property fronts on the major east-west route through Kenmore, locally known as Bothell Way NE, or State Route 522 (SR-522), a major transit route and one of the most heavily travelled roads in King County.
-SR-522 with connections to Interstate 5 (I-5) at NE 145th Street, and also at Northgate Way and 80th Avenue NE, in Seattle, and with Interstate 405 (I-405) to the east in Bothell, continuing on to Monroe and intersecting with Highway 2.
+The property is located within walking distance of a future Bus Rapid Transit Station, with easy access to major transportation routes and several business centers including Seattle, Bellevue, and Kirkland.
+The property is located one block from the closest bus stop and two blocks from a regional park and ride facility.
+It is only one block from the main east-west route through Kenmore, locally known as Bothell Way NE or State Route 522 (SR-522), a major transit corridor and one of the most heavily travelled roads in King County.
+SR-522 connects to Interstate 5 (I-5) in Seattle at NE 145th Street and at Northgate Way and 80th Avenue NE, and with Interstate 405 (I-405) to the east in Bothell, where it continues on to Monroe and intersects with Highway 2.